Understanding the What, Why, and How of Data Transformation

 Aggregation pertains to summarizing data at a higher level.
 Take an example of a retail chain that collects daily sales data from hundreds of stores.
 Summarizing the daily sales into monthly totals for each store makes it easier to analyze trends, such as identifying which months have the highest sales and which stores are performing best over time, thereby supporting strategic decision making.

-What Are Some Data Transformation Techniques?
+What Are Some Common Data Transformation Techniques?

 What Challenges Does Data Transformation Pose?